RiyaBodke/100_Days_of_Code_The_Complete_Python_Pro_Bootcamp/P_14_HigherLower/README.md

 # Higher Lower

 Welcome to Higher-Lower!
-This Python project simulates the classic game of Black Jack!
-The program provides a simple command-line interface for user interaction.
+Test your knowledge of Instagram's biggest stars!
+In this addictive game, you'll be presented with two influencers and must guess which one has more followers.
+This is a perfect game for trivia lovers, instagram enthusiasts and fans of popular culture.
+Let's see how well you know your favourite influencers!

 ## Features

-- Realistic Gameplay with Accurate Rules
+- Engaging Gameplay
-- Random Card Dealing
-- Dealer AI
+- Diverse Influencers
 - Score Tracking
 - User-friendly Console Interface
-- Time Delays for Better Gaming Experience
+- Time Delays and Animations for Better Gaming Experience
 - Ascii Art for Choice Visualization

 ## Requirements